 - 5. Incorrect information, omissions of relevant facts, or changes in relevant information provided in the original NOI must be corrected within 14 days after discovery, in writing, in a Notice of Change (NOC) letter or TCEQ Form 20391 (03/05/2018) to the MS4 in the address in 1 above and filed electronically through STEERS with TCEQ.
 A transfer of operational control, including transfer of ownership of a company may not be included in an NOC. - 6.
 The primary operator(s), (all parties that submit an NOI) must sign the NOI Tracking Form provided in this SWP3. - 7.
 All Notices of Intent, Notices of Termination, Storm Water Pollution Prevention Plans, reports, certifications, or information either submitted to the Director or to the operator of a municipal separate storm sewer system, or that this permit requires be maintained by the permittee, shall be signed by a responsible corporate officer, by a general partner or proprietor, by a principal executive public officer, or by a ranking elected public official in accordance with 30 TAC §305.44.
 A reference copy of this regulation is provided in the "Notice of Intent" section of this SWP3. - 8.
 Post signed copies of all CSNs in a location where they are readily available for viewing by the general public (e.g., alongside of building permit).
 Copies of all CSNs to remain posted until the completion of construction activities.
 A copy of the SWP3 is to be kept on the construction site. - NOTE: Posted site notices may have a redacted signature as long as there is an original signed and certified Secondary Operator construction site notice, with a viewable signature, located on-site and available for review by an applicable regulatory authority. - 9.
 The primary operator(s) must complete the Responsible Party Form (Exhibit 6, Sheet 1 of 2).
 Additionally, primary operator(s) should use "Responsible Party Form" (Exhibit 6, Sheet 2 of 2) to designate responsibility for pollution prevention measures. - 10.
 The primary operator(s) or general contractor shall designate qualified person(s) to conduct inspections and fill out Inspection Schedule Form and Inspection Forms (copies provided in Storm Water Pollution Prevention Plan).
 A copy of the inspector's qualifications should be included in this SWP3.
 The owner/operator may elect to authorize an individual or position having responsibility for the overall operation of the construction activity, or for the owner/operator's environmental matters, to sign inspection reports or other information required by the permit.
-This authorization must be submitted in writing to the Executive Director of the Texas Commission on Environmental Quality.
-This authorization cannot include NOI forms, NOT forms, NOC letters, or Construction Site Notices required by this permit. - A form letter for delegating an "Authorized Representative" is included in the "Inspection Record" section of this SWP3. - 11.
-Any field changes or modifications to the SWP3 should be noted on the appropriate exhibit, signed, and dated by the responsible party.
+This authorization must be submitted electronically through STEERS to the Texas Commission on Environmental Quality.
+This authorization cannot include NOI forms, NOT forms, NOC letters, or Construction Site Notices required by this permit.